dmlc/xgboost/doc/prediction.rst

   Output is a 4-dim array with ``(n_samples, n_iterations, n_classes, n_trees_in_forest)``
   as shape.  ``n_trees_in_forest`` is specified by the ``numb_parallel_tree`` during training.
 When strict shape is set to False, output is a 2-dim array with last 3 dims concatenated into 1.
+Also the last dimension is dropped if it eqauls to 1.
 When using ``apply`` method in scikit learn interface, this is set to False by default.

 Other than these prediction types, there's also a parameter called ``iteration_range``,